 Your professor assigned a definition essay, and you need a topic, something with enough depth to actually write about, not so obscure you can't find sources.
 Below are 200+ definition essay topics and words organized by type, difficulty, and theme.
 If you're looking for single abstract words that make strong definition essay subjects, those are listed first.

 Your professor assigned an exemplification essay, and now you need a topic, something you actually know enough about to support with real, specific examples.
 These topics work equally well for paragraph-length exemplification assignments, not just full essays.
-This page is part of our broader types of essays guide, if you need context on where exemplification fits among other essay formats.
 Below are 175+ options sorted by category and level.
 If the first section doesn't have what you need, keep scrolling.
 Most students land on something workable in under five minutes.

 Your IB extended essay is due, and you have not written a single word yet.
 Not because you are behind, but because you do not know where to start.
 An outline fixes that.
 Below is a step-by-step structure for your EE outline, mapped to the IB's own section requirements, with a template you can fill in before you open a blank document.